akguni/carbonator/README.md

 Next time you start the application with docker-compose up it should contain the data from back up.

+## requirements.txt File

+This file is in /docker/website subfolder because it is used by the website container dockerfile.
+If you choose to build the app without docker containers directly from capstone directory, the dependencies can be installed with `pip3 install -r ./docker/website/requirements.txt` provided that Python 3 is already installed on host computer.

 ## Security:

 This is a development build and therefore does not contain all security features which would be needed for using it in production.
 For adding/removing users, appliances etc. it is possible to use Django Admin interface with the following credentials.

 >
 > django admin username:    superduper

 > django admin password:    magnificient

 Postgres credentials if needed:

 > postgres database:        carbonator

 > username:                 carbonator

 > password:                 carbonator

 ## List of files and their contents:

-### Docker Compose files
-docker-compose.yml

-This is the one to build and run the app.

 ### CI/CD GitHub

-**carbonator/tests.py**
+* **carbonator/tests.py**

     Django and Selenium tests

-**.github/workflows/carbonator_tests master.yml:**
+* **.github/workflows/carbonator_tests master.yml:**

     Builds and run tests on the app first on a virtual machine without docker and then inside docker containers.

+### Docker Files

+* **docker-compose.yml**

+    Builds the containers and runs the app.

-**docker-compose-test.yml**
+* **docker-compose-test.yml**

-For testing on your own computer.
+    For testing the app in containers.

-**docker-compose-ci.yml**
+* **docker-compose-ci.yml**

     Used by github actions to run tests on the master branch.

+* **Website Container**

+    * **docker/website/Dockerfile**

+        Builds docker image for django website container

+    * **docker/website/requirements.txt**

+        Python requirements file to run the application

+* **Postgres Database Container**

+    * **docker/postgres/Dockerfile**

+        Builds docker image for Postgres database.

+    * **docker/postgres/carbonator.sql**

+        Backup file which populates the Postgres database when it is created.
+Initially contains dummy data for about 12 users to view full functionality of the app.
+It can be overwritten with the backup command explained in "How to run the app" section.

-### Django Files
+### Django models:

+* **carbonator/models.py:**

+    - User: Self explanatory
+    - Appliance: names and typical consumption and usage data for various appliances
+    - Saving: To store savings for registered users
+    - Cost: For users who choose their own monetary and environmental cost coefficients

-HTML Templates
+### HTML Templates

-**carbonator/templates/carbonator/profile.html:**

-Page to display savings achieved by logged in users.

-**carbonator/templates/carbonator/index.html:**
+* **carbonator/templates/carbonator/index.html:**

     Main landing page.
 Calculates energy saving impact based on criteria given on a form.
 Allows to "bank" savings for registered users.

+* **carbonator/templates/carbonator/profile.html:**

+    Page to display savings achieved by logged in users.

+* **carbonator/templates/carbonator/halloffame.html:**

+    Shows a list of 10 registered users with the largest amount "banked" energy savings.

+* **carbonator/templates/carbonator/settings.html:**

+    Allows users to change some variables such as money units and cost of electricity.

-**carbonator/templates/carbonator/disclaimer.html:**
+* **carbonator/templates/carbonator/disclaimer.html:**

     Recommends to take values as a guidance and use own assumptions where applicable.

-**carbonator/templates/carbonator/layout.html:**

-Used for common formatting such as header and footer across all pages.

-**carbonator/templates/carbonator/register.html:**
+* **carbonator/templates/carbonator/register.html:**

     Register new users.

-**carbonator/templates/carbonator/login.html:**
+* **carbonator/templates/carbonator/login.html:**

     Login existing users.

-**carbonator/templates/carbonator/settings.html:**

-Allows users to change some variables such as money units and cost of electricity.

-**carbonator/templates/carbonator/about.html:**
+* **carbonator/templates/carbonator/about.html:**

     High level overview and purpose of the app.

-**carbonator/templates/carbonator/halloffame.html:**

-Shows a list of 10 registered users with the largest amount "banked" energy savings.

-**carbonator/models.py:**

-Django models:

-- User: Self explanatory
-- Appliance: names and typical consumption and usage data for various appliances
-- Saving: To store savings for registered users
-- Cost: For users who choose their own monetary and environmental cost coefficients
+* **carbonator/templates/carbonator/layout.html:**

+    Used for common formatting such as header and footer across all pages.

 ### Javascript Files

-**carbonator/static/carbonator/layout.js**
+* **carbonator/static/carbonator/layout.js**

     Resizes the banner links to a hamburger-style menu for smaller screens.

-**carbonator/static/carbonator/settings.js**

-Adds functionality to "Reset" button to restore default values
+* **carbonator/static/carbonator/index.js**

+    Populates selection list for appliances.
+Recalculates energy use after each selection or change to inputs such as duration.
+It also populates the confirmation message after each bank action.
+Includes a CSRF token generator.

-**carbonator/static/carbonator/profile.js**
+* **carbonator/static/carbonator/profile.js**

     Lists each saving the current user has banked.
 Endless-scroll when the number of savings exceed screen height.
 Adds delete button which activates an animation when clicked.
 Confirmation message and undo link.

-**carbonator/static/carbonator/index.js**

-Populates selection list for appliances.
-Recalculates energy use after each selection or change to inputs such as duration.
-It also populates the confirmation message after each bank action.
-Includes a CSRF token generator.
+* **carbonator/static/carbonator/settings.js**

+    Adds functionality to "Reset" button to restore default values.

-## CSS Files
+### CSS Files

-**carbonator/static/carbonator/layout.css**
+* **carbonator/static/carbonator/layout.css**
-**carbonator/static/carbonator/styles.css**
+* **carbonator/static/carbonator/styles.css**

-**docker/website/Dockerfile**

-Builds docker image for django website container

-**docker/postgres/carbonator.sql**
-Backup file which populates the Postgres database when it is created.
-Initially contains dummy data for about 12 users to view full functionality of the app.
-It can be overwritten with the backup command explained in "How to run the app" section.

-**docker/postgres/Dockerfile**

-Builds docker image for Postgres database.

-## Miscalleneaous
+    These provide styling for all pages. `layout.css` which contains styling for the footer, banner and the main background is kept separate in order not to clutter `styles.css` unnecessarily.

+### Miscellaneous

-**.gitignore**
+* **.gitignore**

     List of files to be ignored by GitHub.
 Includes some generic Django files and my own sketchpad files which are not necessary for the application.

-## Other information: